Simon3728/Data_Analysis_Election/README.md

 ## Project Overview

-This project is designed to practice data handling and analysis, focusing on various econimic and social factors and their potential relationships with election results across the United States.
-The dataset includes information on unemployment, GDP, population statistics, education, urbanization, and election results from all states spanning for many years.
+This project is designed to practice data handling and analysis, focusing on various economic and social factors and their potential relationships with election results across the United States.
+The dataset includes information on unemployment, GDP, population statistics, education, urbanization, and election results from all states spanning many years.

 ## Objectives

 1. **Data Collection and Importing**: Gather data from various sources and import it for analysis.
 2. **Data Verification**: Ensure the data is consistent and accurate.
 3. **Data Visualization**: Create visual representations of the data using various types of charts
-4. **Data Analysis**: Analyze the data to identify potential relationships between econimic and social factors and election results, particularly presidential election outcomes.
+4. **Data Analysis**: Analyze the data to identify potential relationships between economic and social factors and election results, particularly presidential election outcomes.

 ## Data Collection

 The dataset includes:
 - Unemployment rates
 - GDP Data
-- College finisher rates
+- College graduation rates
 - Population statistics
 - Urbanization levels
 - Election results (Presidential elections from 2000-2020)

-Data was collected from multiple sources, for a comprehensive dataset for analysis.
-But i do not garantee for the all this Data is correct and i did not check for correctness, since this was not the main goal of this project
+Data was collected from multiple sources for a comprehensive dataset for analysis.
+However, I do not guarantee that all this data is correct and I did not check for correctness, since this was not the main goal of this project.

 ## Data Importing